Why Consider Multi-Guided Expeditions?

 Let’s consider this from a different perspective: A slightly larger ship may initially seem impersonal, but it’s important to remember that the Galapagos cap the number of visitors allowed each year.
 This restriction means that all ships, including the larger ones, are relatively small compared to traditional cruise ships.
 As a result, these vessels are often referred to as expedition vessels rather than cruise ships.
 Despite being considered “larger,” the group sizes aboard these ships remain pretty small.

 The best part?
 Medium and larger vessels typically have a lower guide-to-guest ratio, ensuring that various age and language groups are accommodated adequately due to the range of activities offered.
 For instance, if one group wants to kayak and another prefers lounging on the beach, there will be sufficient guides to facilitate both options.

 Your time here is precious, and you want to get your money’s worth.
 The Galapagos Islands are a fantastic place.
 Save time waiting for the tour guides’ explanation to evolve into another language!
 Satisfy your curiosity in one fell swoop, and move on to the subsequent magical discovery with multi-guided expeditions!
 You never know when a blue-footed booby will have spread its wings and flown off or scurried under a rock.

 START PLANNING YOUR TRIP

 Here’s a list of all the activities you have available on our expedition vessels:

 - On-land excursions

 - Glass bottom boat

 Want to go swimming?
 Your grandparents don’t want to get wet?
-Why don’t you go snorkeling, while your grandparents observe the beauties of the amazing life underwater from the comfort of a glass bottom boat?
+Why don’t you go snorkeling while your grandparents observe the beauties of the fantastic life underwater from the comfort of a glass-bottom boat?
 Why be limited to doing just one thing – which might not be the most convenient for everyone- if you have the opportunity to do it all?
 Follow your heart’s desires!